This post originally appeared on VICE Canada.

 But what about people who live outside the confines of a major city?
 For those in small towns or suburbs, finding people to bang is a lot harder when you've known most of them since birth.
 And when you already know, and have dated (or had a friend date), much of your community, what value does an app play in increasing your dating pool?

-That being said, there are still a smattering of young folk partaking in these digital dating dens, and from them I learned a hell of a lot about what it's like to live, work and date in a small town.
-From incest to adultery, these brave individuals have seen it all, and their stories are equal parts unnerving and unsurprisingly, entertaining.
+That being said, there's still a smattering of young folk partaking in these digital dating dens, and from them, I learned a hell of a lot about what it's like to live, work, and date in a small town.
+From incest to adultery, these brave individuals have seen it all, and their stories are equal parts unnerving and, unsurprisingly, entertaining.
 People seem to cheat (a lot), and correspondingly, forget that these apps are open to the public.
 And if you have a large extended family that all live nearby, you might want to think twice before swiping right at all.

 Drea*, 28, Lanark County, Ontario

 I am a realtor here, so my face is on enough stuff already that I don't need it attached to people/potential clients passing judgement on my night moves.
-If my face/ass is up on Tinder, every high school kid with a fake age tinder profile and their divorced dad will put it together with my Real Estate ads.
-Like almost every small Ontario town, I live underwater in a misogynist conservative mainstream, and their ding dong judgements will fuck up my business if they don't like how I peacock for romance online.
-So, when I'm at home I really can't have Tinder on my phone.
+If my face/ass is up on Tinder, every high school kid with a fake age Tinder profile and their divorced dad will put it together with my real estate ads.
+Like almost every small Ontario town, I live underwater in a misogynist conservative mainstream, and their ding-dong judgements will fuck up my business if they don't like how I peacock for romance online.
+So when I'm at home, I really can't have Tinder on my phone.
 I could totally change my profile to a super watered down version of my full-spectrum (not professional) self, which my dream man would most likely swipe right by.
 So what's the point?
-Sadly I don't think I'll find love/sex out here because almost all I see on apps are guys who are really into muddy ATVs or mediocre fishermen with medium-sized pikes (and I throw pikes back).
+Sadly I don't think I'll find love/sex out here because almost all I see on apps are guys who are really into muddy ATVs or mediocre fishermen with medium-size pikes (and I throw pikes back).
 Mix it up a bit dudes.